Only 27 of the cases have occurred outside the three worst-hit countries, Sierra Leone, Liberia and Guinea.

 Eight countries have registered cases in the outbreak.
 In West Africa, Senegal and Nigeria have now been declared virus-free by the WHO.

-In the US, the governors of the states of New York and New Jersey have ordered a mandatory 21-day quarantine period for all doctors and other travellers who have had contact with Ebola victims in West Africa.
+In the US, the governors of the states of New York and New Jersey have

 In Mali, authorities continue to try to trace anyone who may have had contact with the victim there.